Reducing our environmental impact

 Cars or 4x4s are often needed to access many rural locations and we recognise this has an environmental impact.

 We strive to continually replace our vehicles with the cleanest and lowest emitting models and the offices are all equipped with video conferencing technology to reduce the need for vehicle use.
+We actively encourage cycling as an alternative to car use – we provide a bicycle for local journeys, equip most offices with shower and changing facilities and even came first nationally in the 2018 cycle to work challenge

 We seek to minimise the use of fossil fuels by utilising natural resources and renewable energy to serve our buildings wherever possible.